bigdataethics/RawSite/content/tutorial/PythonDictionary.md

 print(newwords)
 ```

 Print the count of items in the lists `words` and in `newwords`.
-Which are words that have been removed?
+Which words have been removed?

 You can print the list of stopwords: `print(englishstopwords)`.
 Do you think more words could be added to the list?

 #### Dictionaries in Python

-Dictionaries are data structures that consist of elements, each having two components: a key, and a value.
+Dictionaries are data structures that consist of elements, each having two components: a key and a value separated by a colon .
 The elements are enclosed in curly braces.
 Elements in a dictionary are separated by commas.
 An empty pair of curly braces can be used to create an empty dictionary.

 `dict = {}`